tparlmer/mindlogs/mindlog.md

 ## Concept Overview

 The **MindLog format** represents a revolutionary narrative medium that combines webcomics with clinical documentation interfaces.
-By presenting fictional stories through the lens of authentic medical technology (EEG-based thought extraction), this format creates an SCP Foundation-style documentary realism that makes fiction feel like discovered reality.
+Set in the year **2039**, this format presents fictional stories through the lens of authentic medical technology (EEG-based thought extraction), creating an SCP Foundation-style documentary realism that makes fiction feel like discovered reality.

 ## Core Innovation